Employment

 -

-Ability to use verbal and written communication effectively across all constituencies: children, youth, families, congregants, board and staff.
+Ability to use verbal and written communication effectively across all constituencies: children, youth, families, congregants, Board and Staff.

 -